leshaagrawal/POPCORN-BOX-APP/README.md

 🎬 POPCORN BOX APP— Movie & TV Streaming Platform (Educational Project)

-CINEMAA is a responsive movie and TV show streaming web application built as my first major hands-on project during my early days in web development.
+It is a responsive movie and TV show streaming web application built as my first major hands-on project during my early days in web development.
 What started as a beginner experiment became a complete end-to-end product, helping me understand real-world frontend architecture, API integration, UI/UX design, and performance considerations.

 This project reflects how I learn by building, iterating, and improving—something I continue to do as I grow as a developer.